tmpfs/mdp/doc/README.txt

   }
 }

-You can enable it by declaring it in the meta data (or by using --inspect):
+You can enable it by declaring it in the meta data (or by using --inspect):.

 {
   "middleware": [